wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-drive-tank.rst

          }
       }

 Create a method that takes the joystick inputs, in this case the the left and right driver joystick.
-The values are passed to the RobotDrive object that in turn does tank steering using the joystick values.
+The values are passed to the DifferentialDrive object that in turn does tank steering using the joystick values.
 Also create a method called stop() that stops the robot from driving, this might come in handy later.

 .. note:: The extra RobotBuilder comments have been removed to format the example for the documentation.